PadmanabhanSaravanan/AmazonWebService/README.md

 >
 > If you enter a prefix that is the name of a folder, you must use / (forward slash) as the last character (for example, pictures/).

 * To replicate all objects with one or more object tags, choose Add tag and enter the key-value pair in the boxes.
 Repeat the procedure to add another tag.
 You can combine a prefix and tags.
-For more information about object tags, see [Categorizing your storage using tags](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html).

-The new replication configuration XML schema supports prefix and tag filtering and the prioritization of rules.
-For more information about the new schema, see [Backward compatibility](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-add-config.html#replication-backward-compat-considerations).
-For more information about the XML used with the Amazon S3 API that works behind the user interface, see [Replication configuration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-add-config.html).
-The new schema is described as replication configuration XML V2.

 ![image crossorigin](image/crossorigin3.PNG)

-**9.** Under Destination, choose the bucket where you want Amazon S3 to replicate objects.
+**Step9.** Under Destination, choose the bucket where you want Amazon S3 to replicate objects.

 > Note
 >